 Prado National Museum

 One of the world’s most important museums since it opened in 1819, this massive collection is a testament to the centuries of devoted acquisition by the Spanish monarchy and the church.
-This neo-classical building, located on one of Madrid’s most attractive street, is home to more than 9000 works of art, mainly paintings, of which only 1500 can be displayed at any one time.
+This neo-classical building, located on one of Madrid’s most attractive street in the “Art Triangle”, is home to more than 20,000 works of art of which only around 1300 can be displayed at any one time.

-This fabulous collection of paintings is housed in the 19th century Palacio de Villahermosa, which was completely remodelled by Rafael Moneo specifically to be a home to nearly 800 paintings.
+This fabulous collection of paintings is housed in the 19th century Palacio de Villahermosa in the “Art Triangle”, which was completely remodelled by Rafael Moneo specifically to be a home to nearly 800 paintings.
 Begun in 1920, the collection contains fine examples of Italian primitives and works from the English, Dutch and German schools.
-Please note no bookings are taken.

 Reina Sofia Museum & Art Centre

-Formerly the San Carlos hospital, the Reina Sofia was remodelled in the 1980s, becoming the principle location in Madrid for national and international exhibitions.
-The permanent collection is almost exclusively of 20th century Spanish art, with works by many of the most important artists, including Picasso’s Guernica, which was formerly housed in the Prado.
+Also, in the "Art Triangle" and formerly the San Carlos hospital, the Reina Sofia was remodelled in the 1980s, becoming the principle location in Madrid for national and international exhibitions.
+The permanent collection is almost exclusively of 20th century Spanish art, with works by many of the most important artists, including Picasso’s Guernica.

-This small museum, located in Sorolla’s Madrid residence contains a mixture of post-impressionist and Spanish school art.
+This small museum, which was originally the artist's house and was converted into a museum after the death of his widow.
+It mostly contains Sorolla’s and his family works and is a mixture of post-impressionist and Spanish school art.
 The house has been preserved in its original state; the ground floor preserved to give the visitor a feel of Sorolla’s life, while the upper floor has been converted into a gallery.
-As well as many paintings from Sorolla himself, there are works from artists representative of the era such as Benlliure.

 San Fernando Royal Academy of Fine Art

-Created in 1774, the Royal Academy of San Fernando is the oldest art institute in Madrid.
-In addition to paintings of the Spanish school (Juan de Herera, Zurbaran, Goya, etc), there are collections of drawings, architectural plans and books.
+Created in 1774, the Royal Academy of San Fernando is the oldest art institute in Madrid, doubling as a museum and gallery, it is also the headquarters of the Madrid Academy of Art.
+In addition to paintings of the Spanish school (Juan de Herera, Zurbaran, Goya, etc), it houses over 1,400 paintings, 600 sculptures and 15,000 drawings, as well as an excellent collection of decorative arts objects including tapestries, silverware, ceramics, porcelain, clocks, furniture and medals

-This Palace located in the heart of Madrid houses the artistic collections gathered in his lifetime by the XVII Marquis of Cerralbo (1845-1922).
+This classical style Palace located in the heart of Madrid houses the artistic collections gathered in his lifetime by the XVII Marquis of Cerralbo (1845-1922).
+Decorated with Neo-Baroque and Rococo elements, it was designed with a dual purpose, as a home and a museum.
+The museum is made up of over 50,000 objects, including paintings, sculptures, ceramics, glass, tapestry, furniture, coins, medals, drawings, stamps, clocks, weapons, armour and archaeological objects.
 Visitors can contemplate hundreds of items of historical and artistic value as well as paintings from Spanish masters such as El Greco and Zurbaran.

 National Museum of Decorative Arts